botent/obsidian-documentation/docs/guides/languages/rails.md

 3. Verify that you're passing the correct parameters to the methods.
 4. Review the error messages in your Rails logs for more information.

-For any additional help or questions, please contact our support team at support@yourcompany.com.
+For any additional help or questions, please contact our support team at shankha@obsidianlaunch.co